Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Proofs

 \begin{proof}[\textbf{Proof of Lemma \ref{lem:inminmax_grad}}]

-To begin with, we will compute the gradient of the function $H(\x,\lb) : = \max_{\yy} L(\x,\y,\lb)$, originally defined in \eqref{eq:H}.
+To begin with, we will compute the gradient of function $H(\x,\lb) = \max_{\yy} L(\x,\y,\lb)$, defined in \eqref{eq:H}.
 Indeed, notice that $\Y$ is a compact set, $L$ is differentiable and has a unique maximum due to its strong-concavity in $\y$.
-Then, from Danskin's theorem \cite{bernhard1995danskin} we can infer that $H(\x,\lb)$ is a differentiable function with:
+Then, from Danskin's theorem \cite{bernhard1995danskin} we can infer that $H(\x,\lb)$ is differentiable with:

 where $\yo(\x,\lb) := \arg\max\limits_{\yy} L(\x,\y,\lb)$.

 Next we will show that $H(\x,\lb)$ is strongly-convex in $\x$, with modulus $\mu_x$.
 Indeed for any $\x_1,\x_2 \in \X, \; \rho \in [0,1]$ we have the following series of relations: